Textualize/rich/docs/source/protocol.rst

 Rich supports a simple protocol to add rich formatting capabilities to custom objects, so you can  :meth:`~rich.console.Console.print` your object with color, styles and formatting.

-You can use this for presentation or to display additional debugging information that might be hard to parse from a typical ``__repr__`` string.
+Use this for presentation or to display additional debugging information that might be hard to parse from a typical ``__repr__`` string.

 Console Str